CriticalFlaw/TF2HUD-Fixes/README.md

 A collection of fixes and minor improvements to the default Team Fortress 2 HUD.

-Submitted to the Steam Workshop for Valve's consideration: https://steamcommunity.com/workshop/filedetails/?id=2153598398
+Submitted to the Steam Workshop: https://steamcommunity.com/workshop/filedetails/?id=2153598398

 ---